 Our club is active and engaged!
 Ready to join or renew?

-Mail a $15 check, payable to 'Cranberry Genealogy Club', to Debbie Billeter, Cranberry Genealogy Club Treasurer, 27 Sunset Ct., Cranberry Township, PA 16066.
+Mail a $15 check, payable to 'Cranberry Genealogy Club', to Pat Purifoy, Membership Chair, Cranberry Genealogy Club, 108 Oakridge Trail, Evans City, PA 16033.
 Please include your name, email address, phone number(s) and regular mailing address with your mailed payment.

-Mail a $15 check, payable to 'Cranberry Genealogy Club', to Debbie Billeter, Cranberry Genealogy Club Treasurer, 27 Sunset Ct., Cranberry Township, PA 16066.
+Mail a $15 check, payable to 'Cranberry Genealogy Club', to Pat Purifoy, Membership Chair, Cranberry Genealogy Club, 108 Oakridge Trail, Evans City, PA 16033.
 Please include your name, email address, phone number(s) and regular mailing address with your mailed payment.

 Our Club uses the free registration feature of Zoom Meetings.
 Those who choose to register and participate via Zoom will receive automated meeting reminders.